 # apt-get install build-essential libwxgtk2.8-dev libgtk2.0-dev libpcap-dev

 Then unzip the sessionthief folder in some directory and cd into the sessionthief folder.
 The complete compilation can be performed in one command:

 $ g++ $(wx-config --cppflags --libs) -lpcap -o sessionthief *.cpp

-You will need to run as root or have tcpdump installed setuid root (run
+Otherwise, you will need to run as root or have tcpdump installed setuid root (run